Preparing Your Manuscript

 Ensuring Blind Peer Review

-To ensure the integrity of the double-blind peer review process for submissions to this journal, every effort should be made to prevent the identities of the authors and reviewers becoming known to each other.
-This contribution to the fairness of peer review involves authors, editors, and reviewers (who upload documents as part of their review process), making sure they have taken the following steps to anonymize texts, files, and hidden file properties.
+To ensure the integrity of the double-blind peer review process for submissions to the HKS Misinformation Review, every effort should be made to prevent the identities of the authors and reviewers from becoming known to each other.
+This contribution to the fairness of peer review involves authors making sure they have taken the following steps to anonymize texts, files, and hidden file properties.

 Steps to Anonymize Manuscripts and Files

-STEP 1: Remove author names and affiliations from your manuscript, supplementary files, and datasets:
+Step 1: Remove author names and affiliations from all manuscript files and data sets.

-STEP 2: Remove identifying information from the background properties of your documents.
+Step 2: Remove identifying information from the background properties of your files.

-Below are some guides to find the steps to anonymize your documents.
-If your hardware and software versions are not represented below, or if the directions addressing your hardware/software configuration do not seem to work, you could use the menu items on your Word or Acrobat menus that do match up with directions below and follow those steps.
-You may need to experiment.
+Below are step-by-step guidelines to anonymize your files.
+If your hardware and software versions are not represented below or if the directions addressing your hardware/software configuration do not seem to work, you could use the menu items on your Word or Acrobat menus that do match up with the directions below and follow those steps.

 PC2019 on MAC365 on MAC